tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/contractor-management.md

 Contractors do a large share of the operational work: field maintenance, cable laying, substation construction, relay commissioning, metering installation, and emergency restoration.
 They are effectively an extension of the workforce, and much of the operational evidence is created through their hands.

-At the end of 2023, Stedin Netbeheer employed 5,471 people directly, 4,465 internal staff and 1,006 external (contracted) workers, so roughly 18 per cent of the workforce was hired-in (2023 group annual report, via a council-hosted copy).
+At the end of 2023, Stedin Netbeheer staffed 5,471 people, 4,465 internal and 1,006 external (contracted), so roughly 18 per cent of the workforce was hired-in (2023 group annual report, via a council-hosted copy).
 Beyond this, contractors perform the physical build and maintenance work under framework contracts, which shapes what operational evidence exists and how work gets authorised and tracked.

 ## Framework contracts and area-based assignment